Tracey Lindberg

-Lindberg also performs as a blues music singer.
+Lindberg also performs as a blues singer.

 Education

-Lindberg received her bachelor of law University of Saskatchewan, masters in law at Harvard University, and doctorate in law the University of Ottawa.
+Lindberg received her Bachelor of Laws from the University of Saskatchewan, Master of Laws from Harvard University, and PhD in law from the University of Ottawa.
 She was the first Indigenous woman in Canada to complete her graduate law degree at Harvard University.
-She is also thought to be the first Indigenous woman to receive a doctorate in law from a Canadian university.
+She is also the first Indigenous woman to receive a doctorate in law from a Canadian university.